The Story of a Mira Dog

 The golden years

 Mira dogs retire when they can no longer perform their duties.
-They’re adopted by someone close to their beneficiaries, the initial foster family, or a member of the general public.
+A guide-dog or service dog will work an average of 7 years.
+When they retire, they can be adopted by a relative of their beneficiary, the foster family, or someone from the general public.

 The average investment for raising and training a Mira dog.